Protect patient privacy

 Many risks to patient privacy are well known and can be concretely defined.
-Some access must be addressed every time impermissible access occurs to comply with HIPAA.
+To comply with the HIPAA Breach Notification Rule, access that clearly is impermissibly must be addressed immediately.
 Other access can be monitored for trends that signal an uptick or difference from peers and acted upon at a given threshold.

 Despite being familiar, these threats are common and difficult to track, particularly when you lack the appropriate resources or rely on manual methods.
 Some key examples of known impermissible access that Imprivata FairWarning has been helping health systems address for many years include:

 Looking at records of coworkers, supervisors, household members, neighbors or VIP patients when not for treatment, payment or operations is not acceptable to HIPAA, patients or your organization.
 Unfortunately, it can be almost impossible to identify this impermissible access without a tool to help you mine log records.